thyaravind/thyaravind.github.io/index.md

 Read my detailed explanation about this project on my blog series [here](https://medium.com/@aravindsamala/finding-answers-about-humans-using-data-2abf706df867)
 Or check out the code [here](https://github.com/thyaravind/IO)

 I built **[Job Application tracker](https://github.com/thyaravind/SurApp)** to save my time visiting companies careers pages to find any new job postings.
-I scrap the web pages to find any new updates on specific job roles at specific companies. checkout the code [here](https://github.com/thyaravind/SurApp)
+I scrap careers web pages of the companies I would love to join, to find any new updates on specific job roles. checkout the code [here](https://github.com/thyaravind/SurApp)

 **The Dream project:** This is nothing like what you just thought.
 I capture my dreams(yeah, literal dreams) and look for any correlations from my past.
 Read more about this project [here](https://walktheearth.in/category/sapiens-by-aravindsamala/)

 # Work projects

+## Inrika
+**[Impakter_Index](https://github.com/thyaravind/Impakter)** are a set of tools which we are developing at [Impakter](https://impakter.com/).
+I started working with a team to build these tools which scraps the web directories and uses APIs to retrieve information from the web sources.
+One of the tool sends updates to Analysts at Impakter saving a lot of time spent browsing data on the web.
+Another one helps companies achieve sustainability by providing real time strategies.
+Yet another one is aimed to help non profits and global sustainability movement to take Sustainability of companies to another level

 ## Impakter
-**[Impakter_Index]** is an internal dashboard which I am currently working on at [Impakter](https://impakter.com/).
+**[InrikaIRMS]** is an internal sales management web application which I am currently building at Inrika Inc.
-I started working with a team to build an app which scraps the web directories and uses APIs to retrieve information from the web sources.
-The app sends updates to Analysts at Impakter saving a lot of time spent browsing data on the web.

 ## Energy Innovations
 **[EneryInnovations-ML](https://github.com/thyaravind/EnergyInnovations-ML)** is a data exploration and machine learning project which I did